-- 7 Insert the catheter as described in the catheter instructions for use. - Touch Start button.
-The oximetry calibration icon appears gray after successful calibration.
+- 7 Insert the catheter as described in the catheter instructions for use. - 8 Touch Start button. .

 12.3.1 In Vitro Calibration Error

 If the HemoSphere advanced monitor is unable to perform an in vitro calibration, an error popup screen appears.